 Gardening

 Plants provide food and shelter for wildlife.
-We’ve already scattered some wild flower seeds this year and did some Beebombs last year, which attract butterflies, bees and other insects.
+In previous years, we’ve scattered wild flower seeds and have done Beebombs, which attract butterflies, bees and other insects.

 Flowering plants such as lavender, foxgloves and roses provide plenty of nectar.
-Birds love the humble daisy, and sunflowers are a big hit as we discovered last year (more about those below).
+Birds love the humble daisy, and sunflowers are a big hit as we discovered for ourselves.

 Gardening